OPTIMALSYSTEMS/yuuvis-api-helm-charts/README.md

 *Since version 0.9.0 of the infrastructure helm chart gitea is used as an example git server.*
 *In case of an previously created system you must change the git url.*

+*Since version 0.14.0 of the yuuvis helm chart the configservice is deployed as an statefulset.*

 ### Install the yuuvis Helm chart

 ```shell